mum0n/model_size/docs/size_structured_model_snowcrab.md

   - sampling speed to capture rapidly moving organisms (escapement)
   - sampling mesh too large to capture small organisms (escapement).

 Though all these factors can of course cause additional biases, they are usually also ignored giving rise to the current common practice of **Let's-hope-for-the-best** (LHFTB).
-In actual practice, especially when little is known of a system at the start of surveys, LHFTB boils down to, **depth is the best we can do stratification** as it is usually the only reasonably well-known factor.
+In actual practice, especially when little is known of a system at the start of surveys, LHFTB boils down to, **depth is the best we can do stratification** as depth is usually the only reasonably well-known factor.
 Once established, this stratification seldom changes as any additional strata often becomes exponentially more costly (in terms of needing to justify alterations from LHFTB  to incrementally better, re-ananlysis, new survey locations, more data requirements and potential loss of face/trust from data end-users/clients/funders that invested in the initial approach).
 As such, one computes size frequency distributions, treating each observation as IID (that is, fully exchangeable) as no other recourse seems available.
 Indeed, this LHIICRS approach is the defacto standard in every setting that I have observed.
 Pragmatically, what this means is that each observation of an organism may **not be of exchangeable**, that is, each observed individual may not be of equal importance in describing the system or stratum $S$.
 If observations occur with more frequency in an area that is not representative of $S$, then it’s relative influence would be more elevated causing bias in describing $S$, and vice versa.
 For example, the flooding of an area with warm waters due to larger eddies entering the system for a year or more due to elevated and course grained climate variability and change can alter the location and extent of viable habitat and therefore render samples to be nonrandom due to this previously unaccounted factor in the initial sampling design.
 In other words, treating observations as random samples would be incorrect as they are not fully independent samples, across space, time, size (if there are ontogenetic or size-related changes in habitat preferences) and any covariates (e.g. bottom temperatures).

 It is generally, also admittedly, nearly impossible, to correctly design or account for these dynamic, context and size/age-dependent preferences, especially in a fluid, multidimensional (space, time, species, multiply interacting environmental covariates) environment such as the ocean.
 When, as is often the case, the controlling factors are associated with environmental variability that itself changes unpredictably at various hierarchical levels by its nature across both time and space, it is indeed a challenge to correctly define these strata and obtain an unbiased design.